You are here

 Simple really, an estate version of Merc’s genre-defining CLS four-door coupe.
 Except Mercedes doesn’t call it an estate.
 Far too commonplace.
 It’s Shooting Brake, and TopGear thoroughly approves of the resurrection of this name, even if the CLS doesn’t strictly conform to the traditional two-door estate body shape.

 No matter, this is a car into which Mercedes has carefully packed all the clever estate car touches we’re used to from its cheaper family wagons, while letting the designers have their way with the exterior.
-They’ve been back to the drawing-board recently too: a mildly facelifted verison is now arriving in showrooms.
+They’ve been back to the drawing-board recently too: a mildly facelifted verison has now arrived in showrooms.

 Either way, the Shooting Brake handles very well.
 It has nice, natural steering and controls its weight better than the E-Class.
 Engine choice is limited to a pair of diesels (have the V6 350 if you can as its smoother, sweeter and swifter than the four cylinder 220), and a single petrol.
 This could be pointless were it not a 5.5-litre twin turbo V8 with more shove than a rugby scrum and an AMG badge on the flanks.